A small-business owner’s guide to credit card rewards

 You might not always want to use your credit card rewards to reinvest in your business.
 Maybe you want to accumulate some travel miles so you can book a dream vacation.

-Since business credit card rewards are not taxable, redeeming points or miles for personal benefit won’t create any tax headaches.
+Since business card rewards are not taxable, redeeming points or miles for personal benefit is legal and won’t create any tax headaches.
 However, earning cash back can affect how much you’re able to deduct for business purchases.

 And you could run into challenges if you’re running your business with a partner.
 You’d need to work out an agreement about how business rewards should be shared to avoid conflicts over points, miles or cash back.